 Air Safety Organization Update

-In mid-November, pilots from around the United States and Canada assembled at ALPA’s Conference Center in Herndon, Va., to take part in the Association’s Risk Management Course and Safety Leadership School, taught by ALPA Air Safety Organization (ASO) representatives and supported by Engineering & Air Safety Department staff.
+In early April, pilots from the United States and Canada gathered at ALPA’s Herndon, Va., Conference Center to participate in the Association’s Risk Management Course and Safety Leadership School, taught by ALPA’s Air Safety Organization (ASO) representatives and supported by Engineering & Air Safety Department staff.

-Twelve of the pilots stayed in Herndon to participate in the ASO’s Safety Leadership School, which prepares experienced safety representatives to take on leadership positions within the ASO Aviation Safety structure and their MEC CASC.
-The school provides pilots with the tools to successfully address various situations or scenarios they may encounter with company management and government representatives.
+The Safety Leadership School prepares experienced safety reps to take on leadership positions within the ASO Aviation Safety structure and successfully address various situations or scenarios they may encounter with management and government reps.